 Caution • Prepare your work area by protecting against static discharge.
 Your work area must be static-safe and include a properly grounded conductive cushioned mat to hold the printer and a conductive wrist strap for yourself.

 Caution • Turn the printer power off and unplug the power cord before replacing the printhead.

 Before following the steps in this procedure, open the printer by pulling the release latches forward then lifting the top cover.
-Please review the entire procedure before proceeding with this service procedure.

 Printhead Removal